Bioconductor/BioC2021/content/submissions.md

 <!--* January 22, 2021: Call for abstracts opens
 * New!
 Deadline extended to March 16, 2021: Abstract submission closes-->
-* Abstract submission is now closed
+* Abstract submission is now closed.
+All submissions are currently under review.
 * April 16, 2021: Notification of decision
 * Registration will open soon
 * August 4-6, 2021: BioC2021